senzacodici/docs/tutorial.md

 ## Breaking it down

-Before we continue, let's review some parts of the smart contract source code.
+Before we continue, let's review some parts of the smart contract's source code.
 We'll break down the code in pieces in the next section.

 ### Imports and initial code